M-Scott-Lassiter/Fred-the-Developer/README.md

 # Fred the Developer

-Enhance your projects with a standalone VBA development framework that provides debugging, source control, and Test Driven Development tools with 100% VBA.
+Fred enhances your projects with a standalone VBA development framework that provides logging, debugging, source control, and Test Driven Development tools written in 100% VBA.

 ## About the Project

 I built this project to help VBA developers

 1) Output debugging or status lines to an external log file with a single line of code
-2) Write unit tests using various `Assert` methods
+2) Add or remove Custom Document Properties to enable persistent variables between VBA run time executions or Workbook Close/Open events without writing to spreadsheets
-3) Export and Import code modules, forms, or classes from within another VBA script
+3) Write unit tests using various `Assert` methods
-4) Add or remove Custom Document Properties to enable persistent variables between VBA executions or Workbook Close/Open events without writing to spreadsheets
+4) Export and Import code modules, forms, or classes from within another VBA script

-My entire professional career has revolved around scant computer resources.
-The one ubiquitous constant?
-The Microsoft Office suite.
-While a fully featured tool such as [RubberDuck VBA](https://rubberduckvba.com/) provides robust capabilities, it is a C# add-in that you likely can't install without your system administrator's permission.
+Why 100% in VBA?
+Because my entire professional career has revolved around scant computer resources.
+The one ubiquitous constant was the Microsoft Office suite.
+If you are using a computer with Windows, chances are you have Office.
+While fully featured tools such as [RubberDuck VBA](https://rubberduckvba.com/) provides robust capabilities, we don't all have the luxury to install add-ins without system administrators permission.

 Because I built Fred from 100% VBA class modules, you can simply add these modules to any macro enabled workbook, document, presentation, or more to flesh out your own robustly developed stand alone product.